jethrodaniel/uofmsh/README.md

 ### Building and testing

-* [Ruby](https://www.ruby-lang.org/en/), to run the Aruba/Cucumber tests, and to use rake and thor as a build system.
+* [Ruby](https://www.ruby-lang.org/en/), to run the acceptance tests, and to use rake and thor as a build system.
 * [Git](https://git-scm.com/), to add Catch as a submodule
 - [Catch2][catch2], for the c++ tests